Digital rights management: United States

 US protections are governed by the Digital Millennium Copyright Act (DMCA).
 It criminalizes the production and dissemination of technology that lets users circumvent copy-restrictions.
 Reverse engineering is expressly permitted, providing a safe harbor where circumvention is necessary to interoperate with other software.

 Open-source software that decrypts protected content is not prohibited per se.
-Decryption done for the purpose of achieving interoperability of open source operating systems with proprietary systems is protected.
+Decryption done for the purpose of achieving interoperability of open-source operating systems with proprietary systems is protected.
 Dissemination of such software for the purpose of violating or encouraging others to violate copyrights is prohibited.

 DMCA has been largely ineffective.
-Cirumvention software is widely available.
+Circumvention software is widely available.
 However, those who wish to preserve the DRM systems have attempted to use the Act to restrict the distribution and development of such software, as in the case of DeCSS.
 DMCA contains an exception for research, although the exception is subject to qualifiers that created uncertainty in that community.

 Cryptanalytic research may violate the DMCA, although this is unresolved.